wedojava/enit/README.md

 # Enit

 Encrypt it!
-Encrypt any string in pattern of "key value", and have a key argument for encoding is blank by default, you can set it via `-k <your encoding_key>`, anyway, it encrypt [key, value] via aes.
+Encrypt any string in pattern of "key value", and have a key argument for encoding is blank by default.
+You can set it via `-k <your encoding_key>`, anyway, it encrypt [key, value] via aes.

 # Usage
 Run `./enit` to read help, the fast begin case is below: